kiyor/ip2loc/README.md

 ##	Note

--	change `ip2loc.go` api url to your own [freegeoip](https://github.com/fiorix/freegeoip) server if you want
+-	change flag (`ip2loc -host freegeoip.net -addr freegeoip.net`) to your own [freegeoip](https://github.com/fiorix/freegeoip) server if you want

 -	feel free to use or fork